sshreyaa05/NBCF_RS/README.md

 The predicted rating r_hat(3,6) for User 3 on Item 6 was calculated.
 If the predicted rating is considerable for recommendation, the item should be recommended to the user else not.

 ### Conclusion:
 By applying Pearson similarity in both User-Based and Item-Based Collaborative Filtering, we successfully predicted missing ratings and made personalized recommendations.
-This approach helps suggest relevant items to users based on their past ratings and preferences.
+Using User based approach the system do not recommend the item but using item based approach the system recommends the item 6 to user 3 based on its estimated rating.